The Effect of Financial Resources on Fertility: Evidence from Administrative Data on Lottery Winners

 \section{Conclusion}

 This study employs longitudinal administrative data on lottery winners in Taiwan to investigate the effect of cash windfalls on fertility behaviors.
-We find that the receipt of a lottery prize exceeding 1 million NT\$ increases the total number of children born into a household by 21\%.
-The implied wealth elasticity of fertility is 0.04 to 0.05, which is consistent with the central proposition in Gary Becker’s neoclassical theory of fertility, in that children are normal goods, and so a demand for the quantity of children should increase with household financial resources \citep{becker1960economic,becker1965theory}.
+We find that a lottery win of 10 million NT\$ can significantly increase the number of children ever born by 0.05, which is equivalent to a 15\% increase from the baseline.
+The implied wealth elasticity of fertility is 0.06, which is consistent with the central proposition in Gary Becker’s neoclassical theory of fertility, in that children are normal goods, and so demand for the quantity of children should increase in line with individual financial resources \citep{becker1960economic,becker1965theory}.

-In addition, we find that fertility responses to big lottery wins are driven by households who have fewer financial resources, thereby suggesting that people would like to have children once they have saved up enough money.
-Lastly, our results indicate that fertility effects mainly occur through the extensive margin (i.e., childless households) rather than the intensive one (i.e., those who have already had children), whilst winning a big lottery prize also results in people getting married earlier.